Let your team speak up

 - Unknown sources from outside the organization

 Due to a serious lack of experience and possibly low ethical or moral standards at the top management level, the shift is more towards the negative communication channel.
 This can also be seen in bigger organizations and companies but the reasons for this can also be seen as inexperienced and a case of “I know it all”.

 Repairing your productivity with communicationTo ensure that positive communication can assist you with running an effective and efficient workforce keep the following basics in mind:

 - Put the word out that you only accept positive communication.

 - Put communication positive channels in places such as daily reports, workers meetings, and management feedback sessions.

 - Punish negative communication by dismissing it openly.

-- If there is a need to investigate rumors and gossip investigate it quietly and discreetly without involving the carriers.
+- If there is a need to investigate rumours and gossip investigate it quietly and discreetly without involving the carriers.

 - Keep communication channels short and sweet.

 - Ensure that everyone has some form of access to a communication process.

 "GOOD COMMUNICATION CAN BE USED.